stefan-hoeck/idris2-tutorial/src/Tutorial/Intro.md

 The first line can be read as: "We'd like to declare  (nullary) function `maxBits8`.
 It is of type `Bits8`".
-This is called the *function declaration*: We declare, that there shall be a function of the given name and type.
+This is called the *function declaration*: we declare that there shall be a function of the given name and type.
 The second line
 reads: "The result of invoking `maxBits8` should be `255`."
 (As you can see, we can use integer literals for other integral